 1. Give flowers on a budget

-- Flowers must be kept cold to last well, so avoid roadside vendors and do your research before using a florist online.
+- Flowers must be kept cold to last well, so avoid roadside vendors.

-- Local florists are a good bet because you can see the quality of their flowers and examples of their arrangements.
+- Local florists are a good bet because you can see the quality of their flowers and arrangements.

-- Make a big impact with less-expensive flower varieties by selecting very fresh blooms and presenting them well, for example, wrapped in attractive tissue or paper or perhaps tied with a satin bow.
+- Make a big impact with less-expensive flower varieties by selecting fresh blooms and presenting them well.

-For more ideas read Picked With Love: How to Get the Very Best Value on Valentine’s Flowers.
+For more ideas read “8 Ways to Get the Best Value on Valentine’s Flowers.”

 2. Make a puzzle of your love

 Order a customized jigsaw puzzle made from a photo of you and your honey ($29.99 at Shutterfly).
 Plan to spend a romantic evening assembling the puzzle together.

 Splurge on fabulous ingredients and prepare them lovingly at home, serving them in a romantic setting.
 Before you go shopping at the grocery store, check out “25 Ways to Spend Less on Food.”